Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Encourage neighbours to **clear dry leaves without fire** and create fire belts that stop flames from spreading quickly.
 - Support local authorities by **sharing early warnings, joining awareness campaigns, and practising safe fire use** during the dry season.

+- Create a study box in your notebook for **setting vegetation on fire** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **setting vegetation on fire** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Write a short essay explaining five effects of bush burning on your community and suggest four ways to prevent future bush fires.